Toyota Tsusho

 Toyota Tsusho's corridor presence must be understood within the broader geopolitical competition for African critical minerals.
 Japan occupies a distinctive position in this competition: allied with the United States and Europe on strategic minerals policy, but with its own industrial interests that do not always align perfectly with Western priorities.
 Japan's Economic Security Promotion Act (2022) identified critical minerals as a national security priority, directing Japanese corporations — including Toyota Tsusho — to diversify supply chains away from Chinese dominance.

-The US-led Lobito Corridor initiative, which seeks to create a Western-aligned mineral export route from the DRC and Zambia through Angola, aligns with Japanese strategic interests in reducing Chinese dominance of African mineral supply chains.
-Toyota Tsusho's corridor presence — through both CFAO's commercial network and direct mineral investments — positions the company as a potential beneficiary of Western-backed corridor development, even though Japanese companies have been less publicly visible in corridor diplomacy than American and European counterparts.
+The US-led Lobito Corridor initiative, which seeks to improve mineral export routes from the DRC and Zambia through Angola, broadly aligns with Japanese strategic interests in more diversified critical-mineral supply chains.
+Toyota Tsusho's corridor presence through CFAO's commercial network positions it as an indirect stakeholder, even though Japanese companies have been less publicly visible in corridor diplomacy than American and European counterparts.

 ESG Profile and Assessment